osele001/thesis_project/WebChat/readme.txt

-To launch cd to WebChat folder and type command in terminal sudo mvn package embedded-glassfish:run
+To launch cd to WebChat folder and type commands in terminal.
+Start MongoDB with command: sudo service mongod start Deploy the server: sudo mvn package embedded-glassfish:run